worldOfVerdure/mySVGs/README.md

 # mySVGs
-A repo hosting some SVG's I made and some I downlaoded.
+A repo hosting some SVG's I made and some I downloaded.

 mySVGs repository includes the SVGs I made from scratch.
 The download repository are ones I have downloaded and claim no authorship.
 Some of the downloaded SVGs might have changes made by me for practicing purposes.